h2oai/h2o-3/h2o-docs/src/product/starting-h2o.rst

 Launching Jupyter Notebook
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-1. Open a Terminal window and launch jupyter notebook.
+1. Open a Terminal window and launch Jupyter Notebook.

    ::

      user$ jupyter notebook

-2. Create a new Python notebook by selecting the **New** button in the upper left corner.
+2. Create a new Python notebook by clicking **New**.
 At this point, you can begin using Jupyter Notebook to run H2O Python commands.
-An example notebook follows.
+See the following example.

 GBM example
 ^^^^^^^^^^^